curl/curl/docs/libcurl/opts/CURLMOPT_PIPELINING.md

 ## CURLPIPE_NOTHING (0)

-Default, which means doing no attempts at multiplexing.
+Make no attempts at multiplexing.

 ## CURLPIPE_HTTP1 (1)